 The NDW100 is a 103 mile continuous point to point trail race along the North Downs Way from Farnham in the Surrey Hills to Ashford in Kent.
-The race begins in two waves, at 0500 and 0600 on Saturday 6th August 2022.
+The race begins at 0600 on Saturday 6th August 2022.
 Runners must reach the finish line in Ashford within 30 hours of their start time, in order to be recognised as an official finisher.
 There are further cut offs at every aid station on route.
 There are further cut offs on route.

 The race starts at the western origin of the North Downs Way trail and stays entirely on the national trail until Knockholt Pound where runners will detour to the Village Hall 50 mile aid station.
 The race then continues on 53 miles further east down the trail, to Ashford and the finish.